Treating TBM: Surgeons Provide Rare Expertise for Chronic Lung Condition

 “I am so grateful to Dr. Majid and Dr. Gangadharan,” Sandra says.
 “My life now – it’s so incredible.”

-For more information on TBM and surgical treatment options at Beth Israel Deaconess Medical Center, visit bidmc.org.This post is a sponsored collaboration between Beth Israel Deaconess Medical Center and Boston magazine's advertising department.
+For more information on TBM and surgical treatment options at Beth Israel Deaconess Medical Center, visit bidmc.org.This is a paid partnership between Beth Israel Deaconess Medical Center and Boston Magazine's City/Studio